 What are the food safety basics?

 - Avoid cheeses and other products made from unpasteurized milk.
 Ask in restaurants if you are not sure.
-Some potentially unpasteurized cheeses: feta, blue-veined cheeses, Brie and Camembert.
-Avoid unpasteurized juices as well such as freshly squeezed apple cider.
+Some potentially unpasteurized cheeses are: feta, blue-veined cheeses, Brie and Camembert.
+Avoid unpasteurized juices, as well such as freshly squeezed apple cider

-- Avoid raw eggs and raw egg products.
-(Raw cookie dough or cake batter, double check Caesar salad dressings)
+- Avoid raw eggs and raw egg products, including raw cookie dough or cake batter.
+Some Caesar salad dressings also include raw egg

-- Store and maintain foods properly; refrigerate promptly, follow expiration dates.
+- Store and maintain foods properly.
+Refrigerate items promptly and follow expiration dates

 What about fish?